Placements with Parents

 1.5 Short Term Placements

-Where the relevant plan provide for a series of short term placements of a child with a parent, the requirements as to consultation, enquiries and checks can be carried out once only rather than every time a placement is made, provided that
+Where the relevant plan provides for a series of short term placements of a child with a parent, the requirements as to consultation, enquiries and checks can be carried out once only rather than every time a placement is made, provided that

 - All the placements take place within a twelve months period;